Sabbatai Zevi: In Constantinople

 At the beginning of 1666, Shabbatai left Smyrna for Constantinople, possibly forced out by city officials.
 Since Nathan of Gaza had prophesied that, once in Constantinople, Shabbatai would place the sultan's crown on his head, the grand vizier, Köprülüzade Fazıl Ahmed Pasha, ordered Shabbatai's immediate arrest and had him imprisoned, maybe to avoid any doubts as to the power still wielded by the Sultanate.
-However, his imprisonment discouraged neither Shabbatai nor his followers.
+But his imprisonment discouraged neither Shabbatai nor his followers.
 He was treated well in prison, perhaps due to bribes, which strengthened his followers' belief in him.
 Meanwhile, Nathan of Gaza, Abraham Yakhini, and others circulated reports of the Messiah's miraculous activities in the Ottoman capital, and messianic expectations in the Jewish diaspora continued to rise.

 At Abydos (Migdal Oz)

-After two months' imprisonment in Constantinople, Shabbatai was moved to the castle prison at Abydos, Hellespont, accompanied by some of his friends.
+After two months' imprisonment in Constantinople, Sabbatai was moved to the castle prison at Abydos, Hellespont, accompanied by some of his friends.
 The Sabbateans then renamed the fortress Migdal ʿOz "Tower of Strength."
 As Shabbatai had arrived on the day preceding Passover, he slew a paschal lamb for himself and his followers and ate it with its fat, a violation of halakha.
 He is said to have pronounced over it the benediction, "Blessed be God who has restored that which was forbidden."

-The immense sums sent to him by his rich followers, the charms of the queenly Sarah, and the cooperation shown by the Ottoman officials and others enabled Shabbatai to show off almost royal splendor in prison at Abydos.
+The immense sums his rich followers sent him, the queenly Sarah's charms, and the cooperation of Ottoman officials and others enabled Shabbatai to show off almost royal splendor in prison at Abydos.
 Accounts of his life there were exaggerated and spread among Jews in Europe, Asia, and Africa, and in some parts of Europe, Jews began to unroof their houses and prepare for a new "exodus".
-In almost every synagogue, Sabbatai's initials were posted.
-Prayers for him were inserted in the following form: "Bless our Lord and King, the holy and righteous Sabbatai Zevi, the Messiah of the God of Jacob."
+Sabbatai's initials were posted in almost every synagogue.
+Prayers for him were said as follows: "Bless our Lord and King, the holy and righteous Sabbatai Zevi, the Messiah of the God of Jacob."
 In Hamburg, the council introduced the custom of praying for Shabbatai not only on Shabbat, but also on Monday and Thursday; unbelievers were compelled to remain in the synagogue and join in the prayer with a loud Amen.
-Sabbatai's picture was printed with that of King David in most prayer books along with his Kabbalistic formulas and penances.
+Sabbatai's picture was printed with that of King David in most prayer books, along with his Kabbalistic formulas and penances.

 Such innovations caused great commotion in some communities.
 In Moravia, excitement reached such a pitch that the government had to intervene, while at Salé, Morocco, the emir ordered a persecution of the Jews.
 During this period, Shabbatai declared the fasts of the Seventeenth of Tammuz and Tisha B'Av (his birthday) would henceforth be feast days and contemplated converting Yom Kippur to a day of celebration.